jacks-reid/farfromVULN/README.md

 ## Usage

 Run the `./farfromVULN` start script and choose the correct options to set up the Vulnhub box of your choice.
+Once completed, `ssh` into the primary vpn set up and either: (1) create vpn profiles using `pivpn` or (2) use `export FLASK_APP=/home/ubuntu/app.py && flask run -h 0.0.0.0 -p my_port_number` to open up a web server on the VPN public IP that can be used to distribute VPN profiles to a group.

 ## TO DO: